 Many people and organizations use Excel documents to store location data in the form of addresses, zip codes, cities, and states.
-BatchGeo lets you easily create a map from your Excel spreadsheet data.
+BatchGeo lets you easily create a map from your Excel (XLS) spreadsheet data.

 Whether you’re mapping your company’s prospects or family’s holiday card list, you can quickly visualize the places on a map, then share it with others.
 Once your data is on a map, you can even explore it by clicking the markers, which will show any additional information about the place.
 Optionally, you can group by certain columns in your spreadsheet, so viewers can choose to display only a subset of your spreadsheet.